Organized by the Musica festival

 Soloists of the Strasbourg Académie supérieure de musique / HEAR

 Director of the Musica festival

 Musica is a prestigious European music festival created in 1983.
-Every autumn, in Strasbourg, Musica presents works that revolutionized 20th century music, and confronts them with works of today by both emerging and established composers.
+Every autumn, in Strasbourg, Musica presents major works from 20th century repertoire, and confronts them with works of today by both emerging and established composers.
 The festival draws a broad audience, always keen to explore contemporary art-forms from a variety of aesthetic and geographical backgrounds.

-In order to involve young composers in this exciting musical voyage of discovery, Musica has created a composition academy, part of which will take place during the festival.
-This academy is the outcome of the shared endeavours of Strasbourg Conservatoire, Strasbourg higher music academy-HEAR and Strasbourg University in the field of the aesthetics of musical composition.
+In order to involve young composers in this exciting musical voyage of discovery, Musica has created a composition academy, which takes place during the festival.
+This academy is the outcome of the shared endeavours of Strasbourg Conservatoire, Strasbourg Académie supérieure de musique / HEAR and Strasbourg University in the field of the aesthetics of musical composition.